 We have seen modern consumers becoming increasingly demanding and expecting streamlined purchase journeys, customer-focused experiences, and more control over how, when, and where their information is shared.

-With CCPA in play, one easily can presume that businesses will be able to build a database of customers who want communications.
+With CCPA in play, one can easily presume that businesses will be able to build a database of customers who want communications.
 Consumers willing to share personal data in exchange for enhanced experiences may be more likely to engage fully with your brand and place a firmer belief in your offering.

 The principle of custom CX is anchored in the idea that in exchange for enhanced experiences tailored to their specific needs, customers may opt to sacrifice some level of data privacy to companies they trust.